 Our website is user-friendly, where parts can be ordered and are delivered efficiently to your door.
 We aim to provide competitive high-quality motor-cycling at the most affordable price possible.

-Thumpstar was founded 2004 in Australia by a racer named Timothy Hunter.
+Thumpstar was founded in 2004 in Australia by racer Timothy Hunter.
 While attending a Trade Fair in late 2003, he stumbled across a pit bike, felt the necessity to import it and make modifications and improvements.
-In April 2004 he signed a contract with a Taiwanese Company to help build these bikes.
+In April 2004, he signed a contract with a Taiwanese Company to help build these bikes.
 Thumpstar was born.

-The first model Thumpstar released into the market, between 2004 and 2006, were the JNR 90cc, Super Hunge 110cc & Pro Hunge 125cc.
-The Pro Hunge 125cc was a huge success with its CNC TUV certified full billet T6 heat treated alloy frame; this frame is highly sought after to date.
+The first models Thumpstar released into the market between 2004 and 2006 were the JNR 90cc, Super Hunge 110cc, and Pro Hunge 125cc.
+The Pro Hunge 125cc was a huge success with its CNC TUV certified full billet T6 heat-treated alloy frame.
+To date, this frame is highly sought after.

-Thumpstar quickly became the most well-known Pit Bike brands in the world with sales reaching over 45 million dollars turnover within the first 13 months of business.
-Thumpstar’s success was short lived due to some shortcomings in terms of infrastructure and Trademark infringement, with other companies selling counterfeit Thumpstar.
+Thumpstar quickly became the most well-known Pit Bike brand in the world, with sales reaching over 45 million dollars turnover within the first 13 months of business.
+Thumpstar’s success was short-lived due to some shortcomings in terms of infrastructure and Trademark infringement, with other companies selling counterfeit Thumpstar.

-It was in 2011 that Hornet Industries contacted Hunter with the aim of reviving Thumpstar and an agreement was signed May 10th 2012 to restart the company with three new models: the TSX 88cc, TSX 125cc and TSR 160cc.
+It was in 2011 when contact was made to Hunter with the aim of reviving Thumpstar, and an agreement was signed May 10th, 2012, to restart the company with three new models: the TSX 88cc, TSX 125cc, and TSR 160cc.

-In April 2015 Thumpstar declared Chartreuse as an official colour and is one of several off-road motorcycle manufacturers to have an original colour.
+In April 2015, Thumpstar declared Chartreuse as an official color and is one of several off-road motorcycle manufacturers to have an original color.